Webhook Payload

 Getting the Signing Secret

-You will only receive this particular signing secret once, so make sure to save it in a secure location.
+You will only receive a given signing secret once, so make sure to save it in a secure location.

-If you need to regenerate the signing secret, you can do so by going to the inboxes page, clicking edit on the inbox you want to update, and then clicking the regenerate button next to the signing secret.
+If you need to regenerate the signing secret, you can do so by going to the secrets page, and clicking the regenerate button next to the signing secret.

 Using the Signing Secret